SheCanCodeHQ/hatch-template-project/README.md

 ## Install or run this project

-Paste here a link to the project if it is a running website, or some indications on how to use your code for other github user who might be interested.
+Paste here a link to the project if it is a running website, or some indications on how to use your code for other GitHub user who might be interested.
 The jury will take a look at what is in this repository during deliberations.